Ajhad1/Zendesk-Customizations/Notifications/Ticket-Notifications-if-unassigned-for-1-hour/README.md

 How to Install
 --------------

-* Create an automation based on the Conditions and Actions
+* Create an automation based on the Conditions and Actions in Automation.md
-* Create a Trigger based on the Conditions and Actions
+* Create a Trigger based on the Conditions and Actions in Trigger.md
 * That's it.